microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

 3. To observe I/O performance we can use built in Dynamic Management Views (DMV) in SQL Server such as **sys.dm_io_virtual_file_stats**.
 To assist you in using these DMVs we will use the QPI library set of scripts.

-    Pull up this site https://raw.githubusercontent.com/JocaPC/qpi/master/src/qpi.sql.
+    Pull up this URL https://raw.githubusercontent.com/JocaPC/qpi/master/src/qpi.sql.
 Select all the contents of the file and copy it to your clipboard.
 Connect with SSMS to your Managed Instance and paste all the code into a new query window in the context of the customersdb database.
 Execute the query to create the QPI library.

 4. In a new query window execute this query to take a snapshot for I/O and wait statistics: